Configuration

 sha256 Fingerprint=AA:AA:AA:AA:AA:AA:AA:AA:AA:AA:AA:AA:AA:AA:AA:AA:AA:AA:AA:AA:AA:AA:AA:AA:AA:AA:AA:AA:AA:AA:AA:AA

-You can simply copy the fingerprint after sha256 Fingerprint=
+You can simply copy the fingerprint after sha256 Fingerprint= and use it.

 If you use another way to acquire the fingerprint, the Connector understands multiple formats like